yasirkula/UnityNativeGallery/.github/README.md

 If you are sure that your plugin is up-to-date, then enable **Custom Proguard File** option from *Player Settings* and add the following line to that file: `-keep class com.yasirkula.unity.* { *; }`

+- **I save the picked image's path for later use but I can no longer access it after restarting the app**

+This happens on Android 33+ devices when *Target API Level* is set to 33 or later.
+The recommended solution is to copy the image to [persistentDataPath](https://docs.unity3d.com/ScriptReference/Application-persistentDataPath.html) because otherwise, the source image can be deleted by the user from Gallery, deleted by the operating system to free up space or overwritten by NativeGallery in the next *PickImage* call (if NativeGallery can't determine the image's source file path, then it copies the picked image to a fixed location in temporaryCachePath and thus, the image can easily be overwritten).
+If you still would like to persist access to the image, you can call the following code in your *Awake* function but be aware that this fix has a [hard limit of 512 files](https://issuetracker.google.com/issues/149315521#comment7):

+#if !UNITY_EDITOR && UNITY_ANDROID
+using( AndroidJavaClass ajc = new AndroidJavaClass( "com.yasirkula.unity.NativeGalleryMediaPickerFragment" ) )
+	ajc.SetStatic<bool>( "GrantPersistableUriPermission", true );
+#endif

 - **Android build fails, it says "error: attribute android:requestLegacyExternalStorage not found" in Console**

 `android:requestLegacyExternalStorage` attribute in _AndroidManifest.xml_ fixes a rare UnauthorizedAccessException on Android 10 but requires you to update your Android SDK to at least **SDK 29**.
 If this isn't possible for you, you should open *NativeGallery.aar* with WinRAR or 7-Zip and then remove the `<application ... />` tag from _AndroidManifest.xml_.